40 Weight Loss Tips for Women Over 40

 Don't Eat Like a Kid

-Spending time with your children or grandkids can be fun and may even lower your risk of dementia.
+Spending time with your kids can be fun and may even lower your risk of dementia.
 However, all that time spent in the land of chicken nuggets and pizza might have you packing on the pounds before you know it.
 Many busy caregivers find themselves mindlessly eating the leftovers from their little ones, adding hundreds of calories to their daily total.
-Just because you're 40 doesn't mean you should feel old, but it also means you can't eat like a kid anymore.

 Indulge Those Carb Cravings